 External compression of the superficial femoral artery in the absence of atherosclerotic risk factors causing adductor canal syndrome is rare and available data is limited to case reports 1.
 The syndrome is most commonly reported in young males less than 45 years old 2.

-Presentation can vary depending on the severity of the occlusion.
+The presentation can vary depending on the severity of the occlusion.
 The most severe present with symptoms of acute limb ischemia 1.
 Compression of the saphenous nerve without vascular involvement can cause pain over the medial aspect of the knee.
 Symptoms include 2:

 - exercise-induced claudication